 The first restaurant was located in San Francisco.
 The chain was designed to attract members of the baby boom generation.
 The theme of the restaurant was loosely based on London's Victoria Station.

-Antique English railway artifacts were used as decor inside, and the exteriors were composed of American Railway cars, primarily boxcars, with a signature Caboose placed in front.
-On the "entry platform" to each restaurant was a London-style phone booth.
+Antique English railway artifacts were used as decor inside, and the exteriors were composed of American Railway cars, primarily boxcars, with a signature Caboose in front.
+A London-style phone booth was on the "entry platform" for each restaurant.

-Most of the restaurants used authentic railway cars for dining areas, often boxcars or cabooses.
+Most Victoria Station restaurants used authentic railway cars for dining areas, often boxcars or cabooses.
 The Victoria Station chain flourished in the 1970s, according to a memoir by former Victoria Station corporate marketing manager Tom Blake.

 The peak of success of the Victoria Station restaurant chain took place at the time of the culmination of a joint venture with Universal Studios, which resulted in the opening of Victoria Station Universal City, a location on the "hill" near where Citywalk now stands.
-At its peak, the Universal City location of Victoria Station was among the highest-grossing restaurants in the US.
-The US operations of the Victoria Station chain began running into financial difficulties in the mid-1980s, causing gradual shut-downs off the franchise restaurants.
+At its peak, the Universal City location of Victoria Station was among the highest-grossing restaurants in the U.S. The U.S. operations of the Victoria Station chain began running into financial difficulties in the mid-1980s, causing gradual shut-downs of the franchise restaurants.

 They filed for bankruptcy in 1986.
-The one Victoria Station restaurant that remained in Salem, Massachusetts was shut-down on December 6, 2017.
+The one Victoria Station restaurant in Salem, Massachusetts, was shut down on December 6, 2017.